MerBudd/Techiee.py/README.md

 - `/create-thread <name>`: Starts a new thread where Techiee will respond to every message.
 - `/persona <description>`: Sets a custom personality for Techiee.
 Use `/persona` or `/persona default` to reset.
 - `/forget`: Clears your message history with Techiee for the current context.
-- `/settings`: Interactive menu to view and adjust AI settings (thinking, persona, and context loading with custom options).
+- `/settings`: Interactive menu to view and adjust AI settings (models, thinking, persona, and context loading with custom options).
-- `/reset-settings`: Resets all AI settings (persona, thinking level, and loaded context) to their default values.
+- `/reset-settings`: Resets all AI settings (models, persona, thinking level, and loaded context) to their default values.
+- `/model [text_model] [image_model]`: Direct command to swap models for the current conversation context.
-- `/image`: Generates or edits images with support for multiple inputs and aspect ratios, using Nano Banana (requires paid API key).
+- `/image`: Generates or edits images with support for multiple inputs and aspect ratios, using Nano Banana models (requires paid API key).
 - `/conversation-summary`: Generates an AI summary of your conversation history.
 - `/admin-config`: Opens an interactive admin-only panel to modify global bot settings persistently (Admin only).
 - `/sync`: Syncs slash commands globally (Admin only).